 With just a few practical tips you’ll be on your way to a beautiful fall home.
-These fall decorating ideas for under $10 are both inexpensive and doable for everyone!
+These easy fall decorating ideas are both inexpensive and simple to do!

 The breeze blows gently through my hair, the leaves crunch under my feet and the air feels crisp and fresh this morning.

 I clasp a mug of my favorite Instant Russian Tea and my heart beats faster.

 It’s finally TIME!